TuxInvader/BrocadeCloud/vcloud/README.md

 You should now be at the AutoScaler settings: `Services -> Pools -> [Pool Name] -> AutoScaling`.
 Set `autoscale!external` to "no", and then set `Cloud Credentials` to your new VCD Credentials.
 The `Image ID` needs to be set to the name of the vApp Template that you will be cloning VMs from.
-You need to enter a value in `Machine Type`, but VCD doesn't use it.
+You need to enter a value in `Machine Type` and it should match the `sizeid` value you entered in your vapp configuration file.
 Finally set the `Name Prefix` to something appropriate.

 For Example: